 How much should I bid when I am only just starting out and my two little children’s books sell at $5.99.
-Well, in the next few minutes, you are going to learn the most effective way to use AdWords to sell very low-cost items.
+Well, in the next few minutes, you are going to learn how to use AdWords when selling low-cost items.

 Okay, you’re probably thinking that selling any product at a profit when your costs are very low is going to be difficult – and you’re absolutely right!